JoomiK/JoomiK.github.io/_posts/2016-10-1-partypoll.md

 Data: Twitter API
 Techniques: NLP, logistic regression, latent Dirichlet allocation, scraping

-The web application can be found here: [PartyPoll](http://partypoll.co/)
-Try it out!

 ---

 ### Rationale:
 Can we predict which way a person leans, politically, from what they say on social media?
 Even if they are not talking about politics?

+Yes we can!
+The web application can be found here: [PartyPoll](http://partypoll.co/)
+Try it out!

 ### Approach: